-McConnell currently serves on the National Collegiate Athletic Association Division One Committee on Infractions, as Chair of the Board of Trustees of the Nature Conservancy in West Virginia, and as President of the West Virginia Bar Association.
+McConnell currently serves on the National Collegiate Athletic Association Division One Committee on Infractions, as Chair of the Board of Trustees of the Nature Conservancy in West Virginia, and as a member of the Board of Governors for Antero Resources.
 She was also Chair of the very successful 2015 West Virginia University United Way Campaign.

 In appointing McConnell as Provost, WVU President Gordon Gee said of her, “She understands the bold vision of a major land-grant university and its primary mission to serve our state and its citizens.
 Her commitment to this University and to West Virginia is evident; it’s truly a passion.”